-If the rejection of costs does not lead to a recovery (see Article 44), the JU will formally notify the coordinator or beneficiary concerned of the rejection of costs, the amounts and the reasons why (if applicable, together with the notification of amounts due; see Article 21.5).
-The coordinator or beneficiary concerned may - within 30 days of receiving notification - formally notify the JU of its disagreement and the reasons why.
+If the rejection of costs does not lead to a recovery (see Article 44), the JU will formally notify the beneficiary of the rejection of costs, the amounts and the reasons why (if applicable, together with the notification of amounts due; see Article 21.5).
+The beneficiary may - within 30 days of receiving notification - formally notify the JU of its disagreement and the reasons why.